Inova Cancels First-Dose COVID-19 Vaccine Appointments, Citing Supply Shortage

 Meanwhile, Northern Virginia families like Maryanne King and her parents know all too well the dangers of the coronavirus.
 When the Springfield family became infected last fall, King’s father nearly died.

-“My father was one step away from going on the ventilator.
+“My father was one step away from going on a ventilator.
 We were beyond ourselves,” King said.

 All three are eligible for the vaccine: King because of a serious medical condition, her parents because of their age.